wcm-io/wcm-io-wcm/parsys/src/site/markdown/usage.md

 }
 ```

+Notes:

+* The properties **wcmio:parsysParagraphCss** and **wcmio:parsysParagraphElement** do not work properly when inserting or editing components without configuring a REFRESH_PARENT event on the `afterinsert` and `afteredit` events for the child components.
+It is recommended to use `cq:htmlTag` definition on the parsys child components with `cq:tagName` and `class` properties instead.
-Although technically possible it is not recommended to copy and overlay the Sightly script of the paragraph system, it may change in future versions.
+* Although technically possible it is not recommended to copy and overlay the Sightly script of the paragraph system, it may change in future versions.

 ### Paragraph system with editbar (Classic UI)